 Richard McLellan (WA)

 A supporter of Bush Heritage for many years, Richard has embraced volunteering with a passion, helping with a range of activities at Hamelin, Eurardy, and Charles Darwin reserves.
-An experienced senior-level ecologist and sustainable development program manager, Richard did his original training in environmental science, and is now primarily focused on issues relating to community-based natural resource management, private land conservation, and sustainable development.
+An experienced senior-level ecologist and sustainable development program manager, Richard did his original training in environmental science, and is currently undertaking a PhD on the ecology of Santalaceae species in Australia’s western rangelands.